QueerCodeOrg/queercodeberlin.github.io/mission.md

 layout: text
 ---

+# Our Vision

+A coding community free from all forms of discrimination.

-# Mission
+# Our Mission

+We are here to find colleagues, mentors, and new friends.

+We aim to:
+- Establish a community of queer coders
+- Create safe(r) spaces for queer people to socialise, learn, and network
+- Promote and support members of underrepresented groups in tech
+- Challenge and change structural inequalities in tech

-## Non-Profit
+## We Are Non-Profit

 This group has no commercial interests whatsoever.
 We're against [pink washing](https://en.wikipedia.org/wiki/Pinkwashing_(LGBT)) anything.
-We are here to find new friends, colleagues, mentors.
-We want to be with people like us.

 ## What We Consider Queer